Khamies/LSTM-Variational-AutoEncoder/README.md

 #### 2. Interpolation

 Here "President" word has been used as the start of the sentences.
-We randomly generated two sentences interpolated between them.
+We randomly generated two sentences and interpolated between them.

 - Sentence 1: **President bush veto power changes meant to be a great number**